FHCProm/Linux-Self-Help/README.md

 3. which "program that has path added"
 4. export PATH=$PATH:"/home/program/special-program"
 5. export -p      --> shows a list of declared varible in your system
+6. why did i get confused with . and source lol